 Finally, in the resident fish section of the program, the Council adopts the following measures to protect resident fish populations:

-- Integrated rule curves to improve operation of Hungry Horse and Libby dams for resident fish. - A call for no significant degradation of the existing nutrient retention time2 and drafting limits for the reservoir behind Grand Coulee Dam. - A limit on the depth to which the reservoir behind Dworshak Dam is drafted.
+- Integrated rule curves to improve operation of Hungry Horse and Libby dams for resident fish. - A call for no significant degradation of the existing nutrient retention time and drafting limits for the reservoir behind Grand Coulee Dam.